-Inbound marketing is a methodology and framework utilized by millions of marketers and businesses across the globe, which empowers organizations to increase traffic, generate qualified leads, and acquire more customers.
+Inbound marketing is a methodology utilized by millions of marketers and businesses across the globe, which empowers organizations to increase traffic, generate qualified leads, and acquire more customers.
 Unlike outbound marketing which disrupts and manipulates, inbound marketing acts like a magnet, attracting potential customers to your website with informative resources such as blog posts, videos, and downloadable resources that educate and inform your buyers, guiding them through each step of the purchase journey and helping you to earn their trust and loyalty along the way.

-The Traditional Inbound Marketing Campaign
+Traditional Marketing vs. Inbound Marketing

 While an inbound campaign can be used to support a range of business goals, they are highly effective in two areas: Growing top-of-funnel traffic to your website and converting those unknown visitors into known contacts and leads within your database.
 As such, a traditional inbound marketing campaign will typically revolve around:

-- An understanding of your buyer persona
+- Understand your buyer persona

 - An awareness stage content offer

 - Blog posts in support of that offer